dotnet/docs-maui/docs/platform-integration/local-notifications.md

 - When the application is started by notification data, the `Intent` data will be passed to the `OnCreate` method.
 - If the application is already in the foreground, the `Intent` data will be passed to the `OnNewIntent` method.

-Android offers many advanced options for notifications.
-For more information, see [Notifications in Xamarin.Android](~/android/app-fundamentals/notifications/index.md).

 ### Check for permission